Conducting A College Search

 As students plan for life after high school, they may consider a number of possibilities.
 Work, travel, military service, community college, tribal college, vocational or technical school, small university or large university may be a few of the choices.
 This planning sheet is designed to help students and parents conduct a college search.

-Year (Associate Degree) or Four
+Two Year (Associate Degree) or Four Year (Bachelor's Degree)

 General Education Program